In October 2011, the Greek container ship MV Rena ran aground on Ōtāiti, also known as the Astrolabe Reef, off the coast of Tauranga.

 Dr Kepa Morgan had established a mauri model as part of his work at the Engineering School at Auckland University.
 This was because he had been interested in how to incorporate mauri into engineering decisions.

 Engineering decisions are frequently driven by economics and money, and Dr Morgan realised that, in order to include Māori thinking, a model needed to be developed where mauri was the driver.
-Mauri as a driver allows for a more holistic approach that incorporates economic considerations – but not at the exclusion of Māori world views.
+Mauri as a driver allows for a more holistic9 approach that incorporates economic considerations – but not at the exclusion of Māori world views.

 Models for inclusion